 • Creators who only need a few posts each month.

 Pricing is easier on the wallet than some higher-end platforms, with entry plans that still include blog writing and integrations.
-The tradeoffs: planning and workflow tools are lighter, collaboration is weaker than Jasper or RightBlogger, and you need extra manual steps for true “set it and forget it” autoblogging.
+The tradeoffs: planning and workflow tools are lighter than dedicated platforms, collaboration features are limited, and you need extra manual steps for true “set it and forget it” autoblogging.

 If you’re fine scheduling inside WordPress and doing edits yourself, this is a solid starting point.